PragathiSharma/genai-healthcare-lifescience-app/README.md

     Based on environments, this configurations can be updated for each environment.

     resources/synthea_diabetic_patient_data_ingestion.yml holds the job configuration which is pipeline for data ingestion and model training.
     Ensure that the path for the notebooks are all correct.
-Replace your_email_id with your email id on the databricks workspace so the path would be picked up correctly.
+    <br>Replace your_email_id with your email id on the databricks workspace so the path would be picked up correctly.

-    The job would work as it is if the root_path as /Workspace/Users/your_email_id/genai_app/genai-healthcare-lifescience-app
+    The job would work with notebook paths as /Workspace/Users/your_email_id/genai_app/genai-healthcare-lifescience-app

 - In the .github/workflows/cicd.yml, the bundle commands are executed to create the workflow. <br>
-For this, update the DATABRICKS_HOST and DATABRICKS_TOKEN to point to your workspace.
+For this, DATABRICKS_HOST and DATABRICKS_TOKEN configs are picked up from the github actions secrets saved in the prerequisits

 <b>Databricks Asset bundles(DAB) for Deployment</b>

-Once you commit the configuration updates into your repo, it would trigger the github Actions workflow to deploy the project and job to databricks workspace.
+Once you commit the configuration updates into your repo, You can manually go and trigger github Actions workflow to deploy the project and job to databricks workspace.

 </br> git commit -m "updated tokens"
 </br>git push -u origin main